joshuagay/linking-tutorial/README.md

 executable file which was compiled for a 32 bit processor.

 When we say "compile" a program written in the C language, what actually happens can be understood as a four step process.
-However, since a program is usually written a series of

 **Step 1: preprocessor**